simonnickel/snap-theme/README.md

 ### LayoutElements

 Generic container views used for layout.
-Basic building blocks of to build a scene.
+Basic building blocks of to build a screen.

-Examples: `ThemeScene`, `ThemeHStack(spacing:)`, `ThemeElement`
+Examples: `ThemeScreen`, `ThemeHStack(spacing:)`, `ThemeElement`

 ### Components